Internal HTTP(S) load balancer overview

 WebSocket support

-Google Cloud HTTP(S)-based load balancers have native support for the WebSocket protocol when you use HTTP or HTTPS as the protocol to the backend.
-The load balancer does not need any configuration to proxy WebSocket connections.
+Google Cloud HTTP(S)-based load balancers support the websocket protocol when you use HTTP or HTTPS as the protocol to the backend.
+The load balancer does not require any configuration to proxy websocket connections.

-The WebSocket protocol provides a full-duplex communication channel between clients and servers.
-An HTTP(S) request initiates the channel.
-For detailed information about the protocol, see RFC 6455.
+The websocket protocol provides a full-duplex communication channel between clients and the load balancer.
+For more information, see RFC 6455.

-Session affinity for WebSockets works the same as for any other request.
-For information, see Session affinity.
+Session affinity for websockets works the same as for any other request.
+For more information, see Session affinity.

 gRPC support